UHV News

 “Graduation is such a milestone achievement, and seeing people celebrate that success hits my heart every time,” she said.
 “Everything in the ceremony is so powerful, from the ‘Pomp and Circumstance’ graduation march to seeing the students in their regalia.
 I see myself in them even all these years later, and I know what it means to them to celebrate that accomplishment.
 I am so honored and humbled to be invited to share this celebration with UHV.”

 Santiago, the cofounder and CEO of Excelencia in Education, is set to share that exciting moment with graduates of the University of Houston-Victoria as the commencement speaker for UHV’s fall 2023 commencement ceremonies.
 The university will hold two ceremonies on Dec.
 16 in the Leonard E. Merrell Center, 6301 S. Stadium Lane, in Katy.
 The 9 a.m. ceremony will be for graduates of the College of Liberal Arts & Social Sciences and the College of Natural & Applied Science.
 The 1 p.m. ceremony will celebrate the graduates from the College of Business and the College of Education & Health Professions.
-A live-streaming broadcast of the ceremonies will be available at www.uhv.edu/commencement/commencement-ceremony.
+A live-streaming broadcast of the ceremonies will be available on the UHV Commencement page.

 Bob Glenn